nongdaxiaofeng/CNNAthUbi/README.md

 pred_site_property.zip and pred_site_binary.zip are the files of predicted ubiquitination sites in Arabidopsis by CNN_Binary and CNN_Property.

+The two files fpr_tpr_thr_binary and fpr_tpr_thr_property list the prediction thresholds, true positive rates (sensitivity), and false positive rates in five-fold cross-validation for CNN_Binary and CNN_Property respectively.

 AraUbiSite is a previously developed ubiquitination site prediction tool for A. thaliana.
 AraUbiSite_cv_score.txt and AraUbiSite_ind_score.txt are files of prediction scores in five-fold cross-validation and independent test, which are provided by its webserver.

 cv_ind_test.py performs five-fold cross validation and independent test for CNN_Binary and CNN_Property and plot ROC curves of them and AraUbiSite.